Commission on Judicial Conduct and Ethics

 Your complaint must clearly identify the judge and the specific nature of your complaint including evidence to support your allegation of judicial misconduct.
 You may attach additional pages as necessary.

-Please sign the verification form in the presence of a notary who will place you under oath and witness your signature.
+Read and sign the verification of complaint form.
 The Commission rules require the signed verification form be completed and returned with the complaint form, or any other written complaint, in order to be considered.

 The complaint and verification form submitted to the Commission must have an original signature.
 No photo copies of your signature will be accepted.
 However, any supporting documents included with your complaint should be copies.
 The Commission maintains a permanent file for each complaint and is unable to return any documents to you.